Introduction

 There are two main options for this approach:

-For example, Fluent presently incorporates the EVM using the proxy contract method.
-A proxy with a delegate call forwards execution to a unique EVM loader smart contract.
+Status note: exact runtime-family enablement can vary by release/network.
+Treat this section as architecture pattern guidance, and verify active runtime support in current release docs.
 This setup eliminates the need for address mapping or transaction verification.
-ABI encoding/decoding format can be used, and contracts can be managed using default EVM-compatible data structures, such as storage, block/transaction structures.
+ABI encoding/decoding format can be used, and contracts can be managed using default EVM/SVM-compatible data structures, such as storage, block/transaction structures.

 As a result, apps built with the proxy model can natively interoperate with other native-compatible EEs.
 Since they share the same address space, isolation isn’t required.
 Consequently, Wasm apps can directly interact with EVM apps and vice versa.